giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 [`update organization set-credentials`](/reference/gsctl/update-org-set-credentials/#azure)
 command.
 You will need your Azure subscription ID and the output from step 3 as arguments.

-In case you work with a Giant Swarm partner, it might be that you don’t have access to the Giant Swarm API.
-In that case, please hand over your Azure subscription ID and the output from step 3 to your partner contact.
+In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm API.
+In that case, please provide your Azure subscription ID and the output from step 3 to your partner contact.

 After the organization's credentials are set, you can create clusters owned by that organization.
 These clusters' resources will be created in your Azure subscription.